meken/sql-partitioned-tables/README.md

 ### The partitioned table

-This is pretty trivial as well, all we need to do is to apply the partition function to the the proper partition column when creating the table.
+This is pretty trivial as well, all we need to do is to apply the partition scheme to the the proper partition column when creating the table.

 ```SQL